 Before answering this question, let’s do a quick review on gluten and why it is important to avoid it.
 Gluten is often defined as a type of protein found in wheat, rye, barley, and other grains.
 Common foods containing gluten include pasta, bread, baked goods, and beer.

-People with celiac disease and non celiac gluten sensitivity need to avoid gluten in order to prevent inflammatory damage to the intestines and other areas of the body.
+People with celiac disease and non celiac gluten sensitivity need to avoid gluten to prevent inflammatory damage to the intestines and other areas of the body.
 What does this have to do with soy sauce?

 Soy sauce is traditionally made with wheat, so it does contain gluten.
 However, some brands market gluten free soy sauces made from soy and rice..
 But is any type of soy sauce safe for celiacs and those with non celiac gluten sensitivity?
 This article will take a closer look.